dnsimple/dnsimple-support/content/articles/selecting-ssl-certificates-email.markdown

 ---
 title: Selecting an SSL Certificate Approver Email
-excerpt:
+excerpt: How to select an approver email to approve an SSL certificate.
 categories:
 - SSL Certificates
 ---

 # Selecting an SSL Certificate Approver Email

-The [SSL certificate email approval](#) is required for domain-validated certificates.
+The [SSL certificate email approval](/articles/selecting-ssl-certificates-email/) is required for domain-validated certificates.

 You are asked to select an approver email immediately after you purchase a new certificate.